-In short, if you're able to stay within the limited amount set for your agreed overdraft, continue to make regular payments and have no payments refused, you'll see a positive effect on your credit rating.
+In short, if you're able to stay within the limited amount set for your agreed overdraft, use your overdraft sensibly, continue to make regular payments and have no payments refused, you'll see a positive effect on your credit rating.

 On the other hand, if you go over that limit, using unauthorised overdrafts a large number of times, or having direct debits refused, all can negatively affect your credit rating.